eegsynth/eegsynth/doc/installation-linux.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Package_manager): _A package manager or package management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner._

 The general package manager on Linux depends on the distribution you are using.
-Debian-based distributions (such as Ubuntu, Raspbian, Mint, etc.) use dpkg and apt-get.
+Debian-based distributions (such as Ubuntu, Raspbian, Mint, etc.) use dpkg and apt.
 Redhat-based systems (such as CentOS, Fedora) use rpm and yum.

 For installing Python packages there are [easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html) and [pip](https://pip.pypa.io/en/stable/).

-In the subsequent Linux installation instructions we assume apt-get and pip as the primary package managers.
+In the subsequent Linux installation instructions we assume apt and pip as the primary package managers.

 ### Install Redis

 This is used for inter-process communication between modules.

 ```
-sudo apt-get install redis-server
+sudo apt install redis-server
 ```

 Redis will be automatically started on Linux.
 If you look for running processes, you should see